 4. Florence Nightingale had 38 nurses working under her during the Crimean War.

-This 1850s conflict, in which Britain and France clashed with Russia over the Slavic empire’s invasion of Turkish territory, turned Nightingale into a Victorian celebrity.
+This 1850s conflict, in which Britain and France clashed with Russia over its invasion of Turkish territory, turned Nightingale into a Victorian celebrity.

 Nightingale was friends with UK war secretary Sidney Herbert, and he gave her permission to round up 38 volunteers and treat the wounded at a field hospital in Scutari.
-Cleanliness wasn’t the facility’s strong suit: Feces littered the floors, rats scampered through the hallways, and clean linens were a rare commodity; 42.7 percent of admitted patients died in February 1855.
-Clearly, Nightingale deduced, there was a link between poor sanitation and that high mortality rate.
-She soon implemented strict hygiene rules that whittled the number down to 2 percent by June.
+At the makeshift facility, feces littered the floors, rats scampered through the hallways, and clean linens were a rare commodity.
+Over 42 percent of admitted patients died in February 1855.
+Nightingale implemented strict hygiene rules that whittled the mortality rate down to 2 percent by June.

 5. Florence Nightingale's diligence inspired a glowing nickname.

-"She is a ‘ministering angel’ without any exaggeration in these hospitals," the London Times wrote of Nightingale in 1855.
-As their article added, she could often be "observed alone," checking up on the wounded "with a little lamp in her hand."
-Just like that, Nightingale won international acclaim as the benevolent "Lady with the Lamp."
+"She is a ‘ministering angel’ without any exaggeration in these hospitals," the London Times wrote in 1855.
+Nightingale could often be "observed alone," the paper continued, checking up on the wounded "with a little lamp in her hand."
+Nightingale soon won international acclaim as the benevolent "Lady with the Lamp."

 6. Florence Nightingale frequently wrote letters home on behalf of dying or dead soldiers.

-Nightingale sometimes took it upon herself to be the bearer of bad news, as she did in this snippet from a delicately-worded message sent in 1856: "It is with very sincere sorrow that I am obliged to confirm the fears of the father of the Late Howell Evans about his poor son … I have never in my life had so painful & unsatisfactory a letter to write."
+Nightingale wrote to soldiers' families to tell them of their loved ones' deaths.
+In a letter sent in 1856, she wrote, "It is with very sincere sorrow that I am obliged to confirm the fears of the father of the Late Howell Evans about his poor son … I have never in my life had so painful & unsatisfactory a letter to write."

 7. Florence Nightingale helped popularize the pie chart.

-The first true pie chart was drawn in 1801, 19 years before Nightingale was born.
-Still, historians recognize the nurse as an early adopter and promoter of the statistical tool.
+The first true pie chart was drawn in 1801, 19 years before Nightingale was born, but she became an early adopter and promoter of the statistical tool.
 Her 1858 report, "Notes on Matters Affecting the Health, Efficiency and Hospital Administration of the British Army," includes the graph pictured above.
 Every slice represents a given month’s casualties, with the colors red, blue, and black designating death via "wounds," "preventable disease," and "other causes," respectively.

 8. Queen Victoria was a big fan of Florence Nightingale.

-Before things wrapped up in Crimea, Her Majesty rewarded Nightingale’s service by sending her a special brooch as a thank you.
-"It will be a very great satisfaction to me," the Queen declared, "when you return at last to these shores, to make the acquaintance of one who has set so bright an example to our sex."
+Before the Crimea War ended, Queen Victoria rewarded Nightingale’s service by sending her a special brooch as a thank-you token.
+"It will be a very great satisfaction to me," the queen wrote, "when you return at last to these shores, to make the acquaintance of one who has set so bright an example to our sex."
 She got her wish when the pair met face-to-face for the first time in 1856; they remained in contact for decades thereafter.

 9. Florence Nightingale worked with the British government to enact far-reaching sanitation laws.

 The Lady with the Lamp used her influence to bring about significant changes at home.
-Between 1871 and 1875—long after the war was over—she successfully pushed for legislation that would force extant buildings into connecting with main drainage.
-The results speak for themselves: By 1935, Britain’s national life expectancy had increased by 20 years.
+Between 1871 and 1875, long after the war was over, she successfully pushed for legislation that would force extant buildings into connecting with main drainage and reduce sewage in the streets.
+By 1935, Britain’s national life expectancy had increased by 20 years.

 10. Florence Nightingale's 1859 book, Notes on Nursing: What It Is and What It Is Not, became one of the profession's most important texts.